inspec/inspec/docs-chef-io/content/inspec/resources/ipnat.md

     parent = "inspec/resources/os"
 +++

 Use the `ipnat` Chef InSpec audit resource to test rules that are defined for `IP NAT`.
-The ipnat utility is responsible for adding or removing set of rules for IP NAT.
-Rules are added to the end of the internal lists, matching the order in which they appear when given to ipnat. `ipnat -l` helps to view the list of current NAT table entry mappings.
+The purpose of the ipnat utility is to add or remove set of IP NAT rules.
+Rules are added to the end of the internal lists, matching the order in which they appear when given to ipnat. `ipnat -l` helps to view the current NAT table entry mappings.
 The rule match is done against the output rules of `ipnat -l`.

 ## Availability